 - We avoid activities which threaten wildlife or which may potentially damage our environment

 We want the benefits of tourism to profit as many communities as possible.
-Therefore, Kusa Treks hires employees from indigenous villages, which facilitates a higher standard of living and creates better jobs for our Peruvian brothers and sisters who may not otherwise the opportunity to provide for their families.
+Therefore, Kusa Treks hires employees from indigenous villages, which facilitates a higher standard of living and creates better jobs for our employees who may not otherwise have the opportunity to provide for their families.
 Some of our hiring practices include:

-- Employing local staff and paying them fair and legal wages
+- Employing local staff and paying them fair living wages

-- Ensuring our staff members are treated with the respect and dignity the deserve
+- Ensuring our staff members are treated with the respect and dignity they deserve

 Tourism is the biggest industry in Cusco and you, the tourist, can ensure that it impacts our community in a positive way...